MegalithicBTC/BTCPayserver-LSPS1/README.md

 The LSPS1 specification does not require that the THE CLIENT have any particular access to data about its own node: The entire LSPS1 flow can be accomplished without THE CLIENT looking at its own internal state or list of channels.
 If this paragraph makes no sense to you: We're just saying that LSPS1 was carefully crafted to be fairly lightweight for the client.

-It would however **be kind of useful** for THE CLIENT to have access to data about his own node, because then, BTCPay server could show useful alerts like:
+It would however **be kind of useful** for THE CLIENT to have access to data about their own node, because then, BTCPay server could show useful alerts like:

 > ⚠️ **No Inbound Capacity**
 > You have a Lightning Node, but no channel with inbound capacity.
 Please get a channel from an LSP so you can receive Lightning payments.